Bellarmine College Preparatory: Football

 The Bells Football team represents Bellarmine College Preparatory in the West Catholic Athletic League (WCAL) of the CIF Central Coast Section.
-The Bell's Football is currently headed by former San Jose State Spartan and Bellarmine alum Jalal Beauchman, the 6th head coach in the program's history.
-The 1965 John Hanna-coached Bells outscored opponents 310-6 during a 31-game winning streak to earn the first of two mythical state titles (the other was in 1981).
-After his team's victory in the NorCal CIF Division 1-AA 2015 Final, Coach Mike Janda became the all-time winningest football coach in CCS History.
-By his retirement, the coach led the Bells to an unprecedented 12 appearances at the CCS Finals.
-The program has produced 5 eventual Super Bowl champions.
+The team has 20 WCAL Titles and 8 CCS Championships in program history.
+The Bell's Football team is currently headed by former San Diego Chargers coach and 2-time Super Bowl Champion with the Denver Broncos David Diaz-Infante.
+He took over from Bellarmine alum Jalal Beauchman who led the Bells to a NorCal Championship in 2022.
+In 1965, the John Hanna-coached Bells outscored opponents 310–6 during a 31-game winning streak to earn the first of two state titles (the other was in 1981).